nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 * Sean Powell - https://github.com/seanpowell/Email-Boilerplate
 * Email on Acid - http://www.emailonacid.com/blog/details/C13/html_boilerplate

 Further additions and adaptations have been made Central College Nottingham either from our own research or cited from sources.
-Where sources have been cited in the guidelines version of the stable boilerplate, credit is given to the original author of the referenced information.
+Where sources have been cited in the guidelines version of the boilerplate, credit is given to the original author of the referenced information.

 A full list of credited individuals/organisations can be found in the CONTRIBUTORS.md